ogbinar/DataEngineeringPilipinas/README.md

 | [Data Governance & Quality](https://m.me/ch/AbaSuNgKYyy4jonZ/) | Ensure data accuracy and security with governance practices. |
 | [Data Modeling & Design](https://m.me/ch/Abay3-jjr3dSs6k1/) | Design databases and systems with effective data modeling. |
 | [Data Integration](https://m.me/ch/AbY6_iPdWbmqYB6G/) | Extract, transform, and load data for analysis and insights. |

-Data Engineering Pilipinas is a community for data engineers, data analysts, data scientists, developers, AI / ML engineers, and users of closed and open source data tools and methods / techniques in the Philippines.
-Data Engineering Pilipinas is a PyData group.

-This will serve as a repository of notes, thoughts, ideas, plans, dreams, datasets, analyses, and whatever else we think of.

 ## Contents